senaite/senaite2.com/docs/analysis_categories.md

 ---

 *Analysis Services* can be categorized to be better manageable and sortable.
-In the section [Quickstart into SENAITE](quickstart#add-analysis-categories) you created already category named `Water Chemistry`.
+In the previous sections you created already categories for `Water Chemistry` and `Microbiology`.

 However, we did not activate yet the categorization, so all Analysis Services appeared ungrouped in the listings.